IBM/openapi-validator/README.md

 ### Configuration file

-Configurations are defined in a file, titled __.validaterc__, that must be at the root directory of your project.
+Configurations are defined in a file, titled __.validaterc__.

 The configuration file must be structured as a JSON object with categories as first-level keys, rules as second-level keys, and statuses as values for the 'rules' objects.

 If a rule is not included in the file, that rule will be set to the default status automatically.
 See the [Default Values](#default-values) for more info.

 For an example of the structure, see the [defaults file](https://github.ibm.com/MIL/swagger-editor-ibm/blob/master/src/.defaultsForValidator.js).

-The JSON object in this file can be copied and pasted into the .validaterc file to get started configuring the validator.
+The easiest way to create a `.validaterc` file is using the [initialization command](#setup).

 ### Default mode

 The validator has a set of predefined default statuses for each rule that are used in 'default mode'.

-Default mode can be turned on with the command line option '-d'.
-If this option is given, the .validaterc file will be ignored.
+Default mode can be turned on with the command line option `-d`.
+If this option is given, the `.validaterc` file will be ignored.

-If a .validaterc file does not exist at the root directory of your project, the validator will automatically run in default mode.
+If a `.validaterc` file does not exist at the root directory of your project, the validator will automatically run in default mode.

 The default values for each rule are described below.